react-cosmos/react-cosmos/README.md

 ## UI plugins

-A main feature of the Cosmos Next redesign is the brand-new UI plugin architecture.
+A main feature of the React Cosmos redesign is the brand-new UI plugin architecture.
 While the new UI is created 100% from plugins, the plugin API is not yet documented nor made accessible.
 It will take a few big steps to get there, but this is the future.

 ### Custom [responsive viewports](https://twitter.com/ReactCosmos/status/1158701342208208897)